brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-yuna.md

 Yuna was essentially raised to be a part of her religion, so the **Acolyte** background seems to be a perfect fit.
 This grants proficiency with Insight and Religion, and comes with a feature that allows this character to seek shelter in churches.
 Those are all spot-on with Yuna’s character, and nothing else comes close thematically.

 Yuna’s alignment changes with her character progression.
-She starts out as a Lawful Good, good because that’s where her heart leads her, but lawful because it’s all she’s ever known.
+She starts out as a Lawful Good: good because that’s where her heart leads her, but lawful because it’s all she’s ever known.
 As she grows and changes throughout the story, she moves to a Neutral Good, realizing that lawfulness is not necessarily good.
 She never becomes chaotic, but she does reject lawfulness, slowly at first, and then suddenly after her encounter with Lady Yunalesca.

 Throughout the story, Yuna knows what is good and what is bad, but she struggles to find her place in it.
 Initially, good is something she tries to follow, almost chasing it because she just wants to be where good things are happening.
 The biggest piece of character growth for Yuna is realizing that she doesn’t have to wait for good to happen somewhere and then run to it; she can enact good on her own, and once she realizes that, she works hard to make it happen.